elementor/elementor-developers-docs/src/hooks/injecting-controls.md

 ### `elementor/element/after_section_end`

-Runs before/after an editor section is registered.
-Here is the place to add additional sections before and after each section for all elements in panel if you need to add a section in a specific place (a specific element & section), prefer to use the next hook.
+Runs before or after an editor section is registered.
+This is used to add additional sections before and after a section, and affects all elements in a panel.
+If you need to add a section in a specific place (a specific element & section), the hooks described below would be preferable (See the section "**Targeting Specific Elements**).

 ### Example